BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 ```
 ##### _Figure 24: Secondary Storage Contents_

-3. [  ] Make sure your printed SSKR share still exists.
+1. [  ] Make sure your printed SSKR share still exists and that the ink is still dark and easy to read.
+   1. If your SSKR share is becoming hard to read you will need to reprint _all three of them_ (as SSKR shares from different times cannot be used together).
+Schedule a time in the near future to collect your three shares, read them into Gordian Seed Tool on your secondary device, and then generate new ones.
+Be sure to destroy the old ones afterward, to avoid confusion.
-4. [  ] Make sure your printed account descriptor still exists.
+1. [  ] Make sure your printed account descriptor still exists and that the ink is still dark and easy to read.
+   1. If your account description is becoming hard to read, enter a TODO item on your calendar to reprint it before next year's trip to this storage unit (or schedule it for the near future for optimal resilience).
-5. [  ] Make sure your instructions for heirs still exist.
+1. [  ] Make sure your instructions for heirs still exist and that the ink is still dark and easy to read.
-   1. If anything in the letter has changed, update it (or replace it), and redate it.
+   1. If anything in the letter has changed, or it's becoming hard to read, update it (or replace it), and redate it.
    1. If you changed the letter, make a note to do the same at Home Storage.

 ***Passport Instructions:***